 Liz Lucarelli, LPC, NCC, NMS

-Primary Field Supervisor for Seasons serving 10-14 year old boys and girls
+Primary Therapist for Seasons serving 10-13 year old boys and girls

 Liz’s goals as a therapist are to help her clients discover that they have the internal resources, power, and capability to manage life hardships and challenges.
 This in turn builds a sense of competency, resiliency, and empowerment.
 Liz assists her young clients in developing personal and relational awareness, responsibility, and emotional regulation.
 Liz enjoys working with pre-teens who struggle with peer and family relationships, anxiety, depression, oppositional behaviors, emotional regulation, ADHD, negligent self-care, and students who have experienced a developmental trauma such a death of a parent/loved one, divorce, adoption, birth of a sibling, and/or neglect.